 The superintendent, with input from the parent-teacher advisory committee, shall prepare disciplinary rules implementing the district's disciplinary policies.
 These disciplinary rules shall be presented annually to the Board for its review and approval.

-A student handbook, including the district disciplinary policies and rules, shall be distributed to the students' parents/guardians within 15 days of the beginning of the school year or a student's enrollment.
-Students and their parents/guardians must acknowledge receipt by signing the document on page 2 of this handbook or confirming via electronic receipt.
+A student handbook, including the district disciplinary policies and rules, shall be made available to the students' parents/guardians within 15 days of the beginning of the school year or a student's enrollment.
+Students and their parents/guardians must confirm receipt by signing acknowledgement document.